istio/istio/docs/demos/bookinfo.md

 ## Setup Istio

-1. Clone the istio Github repository and start the core Istio services (the istio-manager, the istio-mixer, and the istio ingress controller).
+1. Clone the istio GitHub repository and start the core Istio services (the istio-manager, the istio-mixer, and the istio ingress controller).

 ```bash
 git clone https://github.com/istio/istio